Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 April 2025 04.24.38 UTC
+- WIB: Rabu, 9 April 2025 05.26.38 UTC
-- WITA: Rabu, 9 April 2025 05.24.38 UTC
+- WITA: Rabu, 9 April 2025 06.26.38 UTC
-- WIT: Rabu, 9 April 2025 06.24.38 UTC
+- WIT: Rabu, 9 April 2025 07.26.38 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature